networktocode/diffsync/examples/example3/README.md

 This is a simple example to show how DiffSync can be used to compare and synchronize data with a remote system like via a REST API like Nautobot.

 For this example, we have a shared model for Region and Country defined in `models.py`.
-A Country must be associated with a Region and can be part of a Subregion too.
+A country must be part of a region and has an attribute to capture its population.

 The comparison and synchronization of dataset is done between a local JSON file and the [public instance of Nautobot](https://demo.nautobot.com).